analikwukris2ofer/dayplanner/README.md

 ## Tech Stack

-This project was built using React, TypeScript, Custom hooks, Styled components and React routing.
+This project was built using React, React hooks, TypeScript, Custom hooks, Styled components and React routing.